heet9022/heet9022/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning deep learning with [fastai](https://www.fast.ai/)
-- 👯 I’m looking to collaborate on data science projects
+- 👯 I’m looking to collaborate on data science or AI-related projects
 - 💬 Ask me about space
 - ⚡ Fun fact: Did you know that no English word has three consecutive repeated letters?